algbio/ggcat/README.md

-# GGCAT - Fast compacted and colored de Bruijn graph construction and querying
+# GGCAT - compacted and colored de Bruijn graph construction and querying

 GGCAT is a tool for building compacted De Bruijn graphs from raw sequencing data or for merging multiple existing cDBG in a single graph.
 It has a speedup from x8 to x32 wrt. other publicly available tools for cDBG construction.